Leoat12/toread-cli/ACTIONS.md

 $ to-read clearStorage | cla
 ```

-> Use this if you want to clear all the article in you storage.
+> Clear all the articles in you storage.
 It will remove all the data you saved.

 ---

+### Info:

 Please just ignore the `< >` part.

 > Ex. `saveArticle <url>` is same with `saveArticle url`.
 Change the url with your article's url.

+All data will be saved in your home directory.

+`~/.toreadcli/storage.json`